 You’d be amazed at how well one can function with just a few hours of sleep.

-When I was pregnant with Annabelle, I assumed that there would be a few months of sleepless nights after she was born, but that as she got older it would work itself out.
+When I was pregnant with my first, I assumed that there would be a few months of sleepless nights after she was born, but that as she got older it would work itself out.

-My own mom had bragged on what an easy baby I was, sleeping through the night at two weeks old.
+Further contributing to my delusions, my own mom had bragged on what an easy baby I was, sleeping through the night at two weeks old.
 While I didn’t get my hopes up for that kind of miracle, I figured at most I would be looking at a year of night wakings.

 She hasn’t.
 Ever.

 Ok, maybe once on vacation when she stayed up past her bedtime, but that’s about it.
 It has now been over two years (including pregnancy) since I had what I used to consider a “full night’s sleep.”

 Most of the time, once I get up and get moving and get some coffee in my system, I’m ok.
 I power through the rest of my day until I can finally collapse into bed at night…wondering how long I’ll be able to get before I hear cries.

 Sometimes she only wakes once (I consider that a good night night), sometimes it’s two or three times on a particularly rough night.